 APBP mails free books to people imprisoned in six states: West Virginia, Virginia, Tennessee, Kentucky, Ohio, and Maryland.
 We serve over 200 facilities in the region, and we receive around 200 requests per week.
 Since 2004, we have mailed over 50,000 books.

-APBP, in partnership with the West Virginia University Department of English, leads book clubs in both the men’s and women’s facilities at Hazelton Correctional Complex.
+APBP, in partnership with the West Virginia University Department of English, leads book clubs in both the men’s and women’s prisons at Hazelton Correctional Complex.
 Book clubs provide incarcerated men and women with an opportunity to read, discuss, and write about literature.

 We are convinced that higher education has a critical role to play in moving our country away from mass incarceration.
 In prison, college classes generate hope, direction, and purpose.